SPC Michael S. Monthervil

 Michael remembers being injured and medically evacuated.
 He was operated on in Germany the same day he was injured and then sent immediately to Walter Reed, where he stayed for nine days.
 Finally he was transferred to the Tampa VA Medical Center for his rehabilitation.
 Michael’s brother, was also in the Army and stationed in Germany at the time.
 His brother was allowed to travel home with Michael and be by his side for the surgery.

-A specially adapted home from Homes For Our Troops will allow Michael to focus more on his recovery.
-His current home is not wheelchair accessible, making it difficult for him to complete everyday tasks and physical therapy impossible.
-Michael looks forward to having a place where he and his parents and siblings can safely live together.
-“It would mean everything to me to have a place where I can build a family and gain my independence back,” he says.
+A specially adapted home from Homes For Our Troops has allowed Michael to focus more on his recovery.
+His previous home was not wheelchair accessible, making it impossible for him to complete everyday tasks and physical therapy.
+Michael now has a place where he and his parents, siblings, and fiancee Ashley, can safely live together.
+“It means everything to me to have a place where I can build a family and have my independence back,” he says.

 He credits his family with helping him stay so positive and says his parents are everything to him.
-Michael also dreams of having his own family and going back to school, but his biggest goal is to walk again someday.
+Michael also dreams of having his own family and returning to school, but his biggest goal is to walk again someday.